 Why Is It Called Irish Twins?

 Actually, most people used to consider the term offensive.
-It used to be used as a derogatory term that represented a stereotype, mocking the Irish Catholic culture.
+It was used as a derogatory twin nickname that represented a stereotype, mocking the Irish Catholic culture.

 Historically speaking, this phrase originated in the late 19th century with the first Irish immigration in the United States.